+A major reason you should attend trade shows is to network within your industry.
 Try and figure out what you will say to the people you meet, how you will introduce yourself, and what you will tell people about your company or product.
 In short, a small elevator pitch will work wonders.
-If you can prep a pitch in advance, you will have an advantage.
+If you can prepare a pitch in advance, you’llhave an advantage.

 Gather notes for next time

-If you are not setting up tradeshow booth displays this time around, make sure to take careful notes for the next show that you do attend.
+If you are not setting up trade show booth displays this time around, make sure to take careful notes for the next show that you do attend.
 Did any exhibit design catch your eye?
 Did you see something that you really loved or didn’t like?
-If you can make a list of these things and take some photos while you are there, you can have a better idea of what works and what doesn’t when you do attend your next event as an exhibitor.
+If you can make a list of these things and take some photos while you are there, you can have a better idea of what works and what doesn’t when you attend your next trade show as an exhibitor.

 Putting all the information to use

-Attending tradeshow events and be exciting as just a regular patron of the industry.
-Gleaming insights into how and why your competitors used certain displays, design, and features can help make your future exhibit structure more productive.
-This also will confirm what is working well on your current exhibit configuration.
-Networking with industry colleagues during and after the show can really give you insight to what others enjoyed as well giving you a more robust understanding of what you can do to make the most of your next tradeshow.
+Attending a trade show as a regular patron of the industry can be just as rewarding as attending as an exhibitor.
+Gleaning insights into how and why your competitors use certain displays, designs, and features can help make your future exhibit structure more productive.
+This will also confirm what is working well on your current exhibit configuration.
+Networking with industry colleagues during and after the show can really give you insight into what others enjoyed, as well provide a more robust understanding of what you can do to make the most of your next trade show.